Education researchers share how SC can close achievement gap - NewsBreak

 Education researchers share how SC can close achievement gap

-COLUMBIA, South Carolina (WSPA) – Researchers with the University of South Carolina’s College of Education have unveiled new report that details what South Carolina can do to accomplish a ‘whole child’ approach to education.
+COLUMBIA, SC (WSPA) – Researchers with the University of South Carolina’s College of Education have unveiled new report that details what South Carolina can do to accomplish a ‘whole child’ approach to education.

 Research Professor Dr. Barnett Berry says the report outlines a roadmap for South Carolina.
 Dr. Berry is also the Senior Director for Policy & Innovation and Founder & Senior Advisor of ALL4SC.